SHIELDING IN PARADISE

-Locked Down but not Locked In
+Locked Down but Not Locked in

 After years of cautious, dubious wondering on my part, my wife Jenny and I finally bought a Paradise long-wheeled campervan during the pandemic.
 Despite being clinically vulnerable, we reckoned we could still shield from Covid in it while getting out and about.
 We love the sea but live 75 miles inland.